Apollo 18 (film)

 Apollo 18 is a 2011 found footage science fiction horror film written by Brian Miller, directed by Gonzalo López-Gallego, and co-produced by Timur Bekmambetov and Michele Wolkoff.
 An American-Canadian co-production, its premise is that the cancelled Apollo 18 mission actually landed on the Moon in December 1974, but never returned.

 Apollo 18 is López-Gallego's first English-language film.
 After various release date changes, it was released in the United States, United Kingdom, and Canada on September 2, 2011.
 The film received mostly negative reviews, with most critics comparing it negatively to Paranormal Activity, The Blair Witch Project and Alien.

 Plot

-In December 1974, the crew of the cancelled Apollo 18 mission is informed that it will proceed as a top secret Department of Defense (DoD) mission to deliver a classified payload.
-Commander Nathan Walker, Lieutenant Colonel John Grey, and Captain Ben Anderson are launched in secret to place an early warning detector on the Moon for ICBM attacks from the USSR.
+Two years after the Apollo 17 mission, the crew of the cancelled Apollo 18 mission—Commander Nathan Walker, Lieutenant Colonel John Grey, and Captain Ben Anderson—learn that it will proceed as a top-secret Department of Defense (DoD) mission to place an early warning detector on the Moon for ICBM attacks from the USSR.